elileinkram/_feedstack_web/README.md

 Each post has a ranking.
 The ranking is calculated by the [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/computeRanking) function.
 The higher the ranking the higher the post will show in the feed.

-You can write your own functions, but the boilerplate must look something like [this](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/computeRanking).
+You can write your own functions, but the layout should look something like [this](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/computeRanking).

 # Rules